-Begin Clipping Dog Nails
+Begin Trimming Dog Nails When a Puppy

 Learn Your Dog’s Nail Structure

-Cutting into the quick will result in pain and bleeding, so if your dog has dark claws, do several small cuts to decrease the chance of cutting the quick.
+The quick is located within the center of your dog’s toenails.
+Cutting into the quick will cause pain and bleeding.
+So if your dog has dark claws, do several small cuts to decrease the chance of cutting the quick.

 Call your veterinarian if the bleeding doesn’t stop.

-for Trimming Dog Nails
+Dog Grooming Products for Trimming Dog Nails

-Start Cutting Dog Nails
+How to Start Cutting Your Dog’s Nails

 Remember to trim the dewclaw nail, on the inside of the leg, unless the dewclaws were removed when your dog was still a puppy.